artsy/artsy.github.io/_posts/2021-11-22-using-context-to-simplify-a-react-form.md

 How did the Artwork Form get so complicated?
 Well, as we shared, the Artwork Form is the key to achieving one of the PX team's core goals: surfacing the most accurate and rich information about artworks to collectors.
 We have to allow partners to add more and increasingly specific pieces of metadata to artworks.
 The form has been growing and for better or worse, will need to keep growing.
+Even though we expect to grow the form to meet metadata needs, we do not put too much focus on the UX/UI of the Artwork Form in order to prioritize our collector-facing apps.
+(The Artwork Form is only used by a relatively small subset of users, mostly gallery partners.)
 Hopefully, this refactor will allow us to expand the form more seamlessly and will make it easier to navigate as it grows.

-This refactor is still early days.
+This refactor is still in its early days.
 The next steps for making the form easier to use (for both developers and our end users) will require larger changes.
 When we think about further progress on revamping the Artwork Form, our team is considering breaking the form up into smaller forms.
-Imagine, we are rendering several different top-level `Formik` components that include discreet sections of the form, instead of just one giant `Formik` tree as we have now.
+Imagine, we are rendering several different top-level `Formik` components that include discrete sections of the form, instead of just one giant `Formik` tree as we have now.
 We would then combine these "mini forms" together, making better use of React's core principle of composition.

 Breaking up the form would be a big change for the developer experience (but hopefully made easier by this